-15+ Best Tasting Insects to Try for a Protein-Packed Meal
+15 Best Insects to Eat for a Healthy Protein Boost

 Eating insects is nothing new—humans have been eating insects to stay healthy for centuries.
-More recently, people are choosing insects as a healthy and environmentally sustainable protein source.
+More recently, people have chosen insects as a healthy and environmentally sustainable protein source.
 If you’ve never considered eating insects, you might wonder what insects taste the best.

 Disclosure: As an Amazon Associate, this site earns from qualifying purchases.
 Thank you!